palletops/api-builder/README.md

 each argument in the function.
 A vararg final arg is represented as a single schema that should match all varargs.

+The `validate-optional-sig` stage validates the function's arguments and return values against the `:sig` metadata as for `validate-sig`, but only if the `:sig` metadata is specified.

 ### Logging

 The `log-scope` stage allows setting of [log-config][log-config]